ElisaGu0923/MyBlogTemplate/README.md

 # MyBlogTemplate
-A template for blog/article posting site
+A template site for blog/article posting.